 As a photographer and photo educator, Arthur has experienced the technological and artistic changes that have transformed the medium in a personal way.
 An exhibit of the work of Harry Callahan, 50 years ago in NYC, made a lasting impression that profoundly influenced his understanding of the power of photography to communicate and convey a personal vision.
 Arthur remains convinced that the pursuit of a unique way to see the world can best be demonstrated through the collective body of a photographer’s work which he has emphasized as an artist, educator, and for 20 years as Director of the Photography Department at the University of Bridgeport.
+This pursuit has followed a path that reflects the artistic concerns and currents that shaped the aesthetic evolution and technology of the medium during the 1970s.
+The genre of “street photography” has been Arthur’s preoccupation in both his vintage and current work.
+He regards the city and suburb as a social landscape, and accordingly photographs people, their mutual connection and separation, as well as places used and often abandoned.
+His goal has been to document the ever changing and evolving details of our culture to convey what is timeless and constant in our lives.

 Learn more about Arthur: arthurnager.com